BenLee8602/ramiel/README.md

 variables for things like entities, lighting, effects, models, textures, and more.

 ## Light
-Defines classes for diffuse lighting.
+Defines classes for diffuse + specular lighting.
 This includes directional lighting (ex. the sun), point lighting, (ex. a light bulb) and spotlight (a flashlight).
 Each class implements a function to calculate the lighting on a given vertex.

 ## Model
 Stores vertex geometry+texture, and polygon data for a 3D model.